-In July ’42 nearly 1500 Australian POW’s from B force were crammed into the three steel holds of the Yubi Maru and transferred by sea from Singapore to Sandakan over a 10 day journey.
-They were joined by British POWs of the Royal Air Force and the Royal Artillery and more Australians in March and April 1943.
-Their purpose, to build a military airfield.
+In July ’42 nearly 1500 Australian POWs from B force were crammed into the three steel holds of the Yubi Maru and transferred by sea from Singapore to Sandakan over a 10-day journey.
+They were joined by British POWs of the Royal Air Force, the Royal Artillery, and more Australians in March and April 1943.
+Their purpose was to build a military airfield.
 The Japanese government might have signed the Geneva Convention, which forbids the use of POWs on military projects, but they never ratified it.
 That airfield is now Sandakan Airport.

 In late 1944 Allied bombing raids caused a reduction in the individual rice ration provided by the Japanese.
-January 1945 saw it cease altogether, with the POW’s relying on just 85 grams a day per man, taken from accumulated stores they’d built up themselves.
-At this point only 1,900 men remained alive.
+January 1945 saw it cease altogether, with the POWs relying on just 85 grams a day per man, taken from accumulated stores they’d built up themselves.
+At this point, only 1,900 men remained alive.

 It was in this month that the Allies bombed and destroyed the airfield, leading to the Japanese decision to move west using the prisoners as porters.
-This was the first of three “Death Marches” – 455 of the fittest prisoners were force-marched 260 kilometres to Ranau in groups of 50.
+This was the first of three “Death Marches” – 455 of the fittest prisoners were force-marched 260 kilometers (161 miles) to Ranau in groups of 50.
 Most men had no boots.
 Those unable to continue on the march were shot or bayoneted by the side of the track.

 A local man had been given the task of creating the track that was used.
 Unaware of its purpose he had routed it away from habitation, across the most difficult and inhospitable terrain, through the mountains.

 Those who survived the first march arrived in Ranau in February 1945.
-They were then forced to carry 20 kilogram packs of rice back towards Paginatan, 20 kilometres back the way they had come.
+They were then forced to carry 20-kilogram (44 pounds) packs of rice back towards Paginatan, 20 kilometers (12.4 miles) back the way they had come.

 A second march with 540 men left Sandakan on May 29th.
 When they arrived in Ranau only 6 men from the first group of 455 remained alive.
-In Ranau the POW’s were “surviving” on 70 grams of rice, polluted water from the Japanese camp and having to carry water and vegetables up to 30 kilometres a day.
-Dysentery took many men.
+In Ranau the POWs were “surviving” on 70 grams (0.15 pounds) of rice, polluted water from the Japanese camp, whilst having to carry water and vegetables up to 30 kilometers (18.64 miles) a day.

 A third and final group, which comprised only 75 men set off from Sandakan in mid-June.
-They were never seen again.

 It’s possible to walk part of the route now, with local experts and also Sandakan-Ranau experts from Australia.

-Those unable to leave Sandakan – hospital patients in the main – had to fend for themselves, harder than ever as the Japanese had destroyed the camp in preparation for an Allied invasion.
+Those unable to leave Sandakan – hospital patients in the main – had to fend for themselves, now harder than ever as the Japanese had destroyed the camp in preparation for an Allied invasion.

 At the beginning of August 1945, in Ranau, there remained 30 POWs alive, they were taken and killed.

 The missing and those who cannot be identified are remembered at the memorials to the missing in Labuan and Singapore.

 At the end of World War II nearly 16,000 Australian men were dead, some 50% of them as prisoners of war.
 More than a third of Australian POWs died.
-One quarter of them died at Sandakan-Ranau.
+One-quarter of them died at Sandakan-Ranau.
 100% of the British men incarcerated here died.

 And all at a place I’d never heard of, so now I know, this is lest I forget.